PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 ### Create Study Design Tables {#fetch-study-design-tables}

 To convert from PSMs and reporter ion intensities to meaningful quantitative data, it is necessary to know what are the samples in the reporter channels and what is the intended reference channel (or combination of channels).
 The entire study design is captured by three tables - fractions, samples, references.
 With newly processed data, these typically do not exist, and must be created.
+The next sections show how to create these tables.

-#### Fractions
+### Fractions

 The fractions table consists of two columns: `Dataset` and `PlexID`.
 The `Dataset` column contains all of the unique datasets from `msnid$Dataset` or `masic_data$Dataset`.
 The `PlexID` column contains the plex ID associated with each dataset, and is typically an "S" followed by a number ("S1", "S2", etc.).
 We can extract the plex ID from the datasets.
 In this case, the plex ID always comes after "_W_", so we can use a regular expression (regex) to capture it (the first argument of `gsub`).
 The regex below says to capture an "S" followed by a single digit that appears after "_W_" and before an underscore.